Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 At the end of year 11, I logged in to our school’s Moodle and downloaded the previous year’s assessment notifications for English.

-By being prepared, when we actually got the assessment tasks, I had a head start because I had asked the top students of the previous year for their assessments, and I already knew what was coming.
+Then, when we actually got the assessment tasks, I had a head start because I had asked the top students of the previous year for their assessments, and I already knew what was coming.

 Thus, I was a little less stressed out than some of my peers and could focus whole-hearted and whole-minded on the task at hand.